Hudda/design-patterns/README.md

 The Observer Pattern defines a one to many relationship between objects so that when one object changes state, all of its dependents are notified and upated automatically.

 ## Decorator Pattern

 The Decorator Pattern attaches additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.

+## Factory Method Pattern

+The Factory Method Pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.